prathmesh101/MetAlarm/README.md

 Reschedule the 11:00am alarm for 11:40am, the 12:00pm alarm for 12:40pm, the 1:00pm alarm for 1:40pm.
 Maybe just throw in the towel and cancel them all?
 The problem is that you may have a plan, but it doesn’t really start until you arrive on campus.

+Environment:  This project is built using Android Studio.
+The UI was developed using XML and Layout style design.
+Backend coding was done using Java.
+This application uses SQLite for storing data in the database.
+Apk version is available.
+To open apk file navigate:
+StudentRecruit\app\build\outputs\apk\debug\app-debug.apk